Federica-B/smart-dizzy-home/README.md

 &emsp; ```mosquitto```

 ### 4. Upload skatch on arduino and attach eletric component
-In the directory [arduino_code](https://github.com/Federica-B/smart-dizzy-home/tree/main/arduino_code) you can find all the sketch.
-You can also use only one Arduino; note that the polling is only implemented in the [thermostat](https://github.com/Federica-B/smart-dizzy-home/blob/main/arduino_code/smart_termostato/smart_termostato.ino), is best to test at leat with this sketch.
+In the [arduino_code](https://github.com/Federica-B/smart-dizzy-home/tree/main/arduino_code) directory, you can find all the sketches.
+You can also use only one Arduino, however, please note that the polling feature is only implemented in the [thermostat](https://github.com/Federica-B/smart-dizzy-home/blob/main/arduino_code/smart_termostato/smart_termostato.ino).
+It is recommended to test at least with this sketch.

 The eletronic components need are the following:
 1. Dimmer light configuration